-In 2017, Gilead launched its COMPASS (COMmitment to Partnership in Addressing HIV/AIDS in Southern States) Initiative, a 10-year, $100 million partnership with community-based organizations working to combat the HIV/AIDS epidemic in the Southern United States.
+The Gilead COMPASS (COMmitment to Partnership in Addressing HIV in Southern States) Initiative is a 10-year, $100+ million partnership with community-based organizations working to combat the HIV epidemic in the Southern United States.
 You can learn more by visiting GileadCompass.com.

-HIV Is Hitting the South Harder Than Any Other U.S. Region
+HIV Is Hitting the U.S. South Harder Than Any Other U.S. Region

-Bringing a Holistic Approach to Addressing HIV/AIDS in the South
+Bringing a Holistic Approach to Addressing HIV in the U.S. South

-The Gilead COMPASS Initiative supports holistic solutions that meet the specific needs of Southern communities.
-The Initiative focuses on three approaches to address the challenges posed by the HIV/AIDS epidemic in the South.
+The Gilead COMPASS Initiative supports holistic solutions that meet the specific needs of communities in the U.S. South.
+The initiative focuses on four approaches to address the challenges posed by the HIV epidemic in the region.

 COMPASS Coordinating Centers